 So let's say you are willing to accept the risk.
 What do lithiums get you?
-The biggest reasons for using lithiums are summed up in Galen Rowell's comments from earlier: less weight, superior cold-weather performance, and longevity.
+The biggest reasons for using lithiums are summed up in Galen Rowell's comments from earlier: less weight, superior cold-weather performance (14x the lifespan of alkalines at -10 C), and five times the longevity of alkalines at room temperature.
 Rowell was in the mountains constantly, where those 3 things were his top priorities.
 And they continue to be the greatest advantages of lithiums.
 And it is with the plain F4, and its smaller MB-20 grip, that these advantages are most keenly felt.

 Popular Photography Nov.
 1992, p.
 16 @ Google Books